amohammed6/musqratt/index.md

 </p>

 <p>
-  Our project is <strong>MusQraTT</strong>, a MQTT-SN broker built in Rust on CompositeOS.
+  Our project is <strong>MusQraTT</strong>, is an MQTT-SN broker built in Rust on CompositeOS.
 By building the Broker in Rust, we ensure the guaranteed memory safety from the language, and Rust has a reduced runtime.
 CompositeOS, a research operating system built at GW that is optimized for low latency systems, allows MusQraTT to have competative transmission latencies.
 </p>

 ### Features